smikhalevski/roqueform/README.md

 </Field>
 ```

-## Enhancers
+## Plugins

-Enhancers are a very powerful mechanism that allows enriching fields with custom functionality.
+Plugins are a very powerful mechanism that allows enriching fields with custom functionality.

 Let's enhance the field with the `ref` property that would hold the `RefObject`: